darentydarenty/darentydarenty/README.md

-## Привет, мир! 👋
+## Hello there! 👋
-Меня зовут Даниил, я студент направления "Прикладная информатика" в МГТУ Станкин.
-На протяжении года увлекаюсь наукой о данных и машинным обучением.
-Являюсь основателем технологического стартапа, ориентированного на тату-бизнес.
+I'm student of MSTU STANKIN, studying Computer Science.
+I have been interested in data science and machine learning for a year.
+I am the founder of a technology startup focused on the tattoo business.

-### Опыт работы 🤓
+### Experience 🤓
-1. **Младший системный аналитик ETL/DWH** в ООО "Комлоджик" с июня 2023 года по настоящее время.
-3. Различные учебные проекты и хакатоны, подробнее в репозиториях.
+1. **Junior System Analyst ETL/DWH** at Comlogic LLC from June 2023 to the present.
+2. Various educational projects and hackathons, more details in the repositories.

-### Стек технологий ⚙️
+### Technologies ⚙️
-`Python` `PostgreSQL` `OracleDB` `Dremio`
-`numpy` `pandas` `matplotlib` `seaborn`
+`Python` `PostgreSQL` `OracleDB` `Dremio` `Docker` `numpy` `pandas` `matplotlib` `seaborn`
 `sklearn` `lightgbm` `catboost` `statsmodels`
 `tensorflow` `pytorch`